 Difficult to clean

-A roomy pitcher allows for 72 ounces of crushing power to quickly pulverize ingredients at two horsepower.
-All parts are dishwasher safe and BPA-free.
-If you’re looking for a Margarita maker that boasts multiple uses, this is an affordable and powerful option.
+A roomy pitcher holds 72 ounces, and the 2-plus horsepower motor provides great crushing power to quickly pulverize ingredients into a smooth consistency.
+All parts are dishwasher-safe and BPA-free.
+If you’re looking for a margarita maker that boasts multiple uses, this is an affordable and powerful option.

 Related: The Best Margarita Mixes